-There are though other exciting tales, which often seem to represent something more than just legends: the tales about kakamoras in the central part of Makira.
+Some tales often seem to represent something more than just legends.
+Such are the tales about kakamoras in the central part of Makira.

-According to these stories kakamoras are small creatures similar to people – but by far not ordinary people.
-They are very small – some are 1.4 m tall (such kakamoras are more characteristic for the other Solomon Islands), but on Makira they are especially small – just a bit over 15 centimetres large.
+According to these stories kakamora is small creature similar to human – but by far not ordinary human.
+Kakamoras are very small – some are 1.4 m tall – these are more characteristic for the other Solomon Islands.
+But on Makira kakamoras are especially small – just a bit over 15 centimeters large.

-Kakamoras go naked and have dark skin (but some are white), small teeth, long hair up to shoulders and even up to knees.
+Kakamoras go naked and have dark skin although some are white.
+They have small teeth, long hair up to shoulders and even up to knees.
 Some say that whole body of kakamora is hairy.
 Their nails are very long and very sharp.

-These small creatures are told to be extremely strong – as strong as 3 – 4 men – and men in Solomon Islands are not weaklings at all.
+These small creatures are told to be as strong as 3 – 4 men – and men in Solomon Islands are not weaklings at all.
 Nevertheless they can be easily wounded – their weak spots are buttocks.
 Kakamoras reportedly have disgusting odor.

-Kakamoras speak unintelligable language, they are timid and shy and in general considered harmless.
-But they may become very dangerous to stray children or other lonely travellers.
+Kakamoras speak unintelligible language, they are timid and shy and in general considered harmless.
+But they may become very dangerous to stray children or other lonely travelers.

-But if a lonely traveller feels that kakamoras are bothering him, it is enough to wave a white cloth and all these creatures are terryfied and run away.
+But if a lonely traveller feels that kakamoras are bothering him, it is enough to wave a white cloth.
+Then all these creatures are terryfied and run away.

 Dancing in the moonlight

 Kakamoras supposedly live in remote limestone caves in the interior of Makira.
 More stories are from the western part of the island – Arosi land.
 They eat nuts, fruits and are especially fond of possums.